Quantum entanglement recognition: Results

 As benchmark systems we choose a set of paradigmatic one-dimensional quantum many-body models.
 This includes the transverse-field Ising chain with either ferromagnetic (TFI+) or antiferromagnetic (TFI-) couplings as well as the XX model:

 Here, $\sigma ^{x,y,z}_i$ denote the Pauli matrices at site $i=1,\dots,L$ and $h$ a magnetic field strength.
-While throughout this work we show numerical data for $L=10$, we emphasize that the entanglement recognition does not depend significantly on $L$, as exemplified in Fig.~\ref{Fig.1}(c) where we also include data for $L=12$.
+While throughout this work we show numerical data for $L=10$, we emphasize that the entanglement recognition does not depend significantly on $L$.
+This scalability with system size is exemplified in Fig.~\ref{Fig.1}(c) where we also include data for $L=18$.
 Although we focus on a particular set of models, we find that our results do not depend crucially on the model details as discussed below, suggesting that our observations are generic and therefore applicable in broad context.